 The challenges associated with construction, operation, and maintenance of the power grid are often complicated.
 Many of those challenges are overcome at the facility end which, at first glance, often look like a chaotic and dangerous mess of wires and equipment, but actually serves a number of essential roles in electrical grid, is the SUBSTATION.

-Electrical substations have an utmost importance in electric distribution facility, converts AC voltages from one level to another level or change nature of supply voltage i.e., from AC to DC or vice versa.
+Electrical substations have an utmost importance in electric distribution facility (see video explanation here), converts AC voltages from one level to another level or change nature of supply voltage i.e., from AC to DC or vice versa.
 The general layout of a substation consists of conductors that run along the entire substation.
 To avoid shutting down the entire substation, we need switches that can isolate equipment, transfer load, and control the flow of electricity along the bus.
 Switching in a substation is a carefully controlled procedure with specially designed equipment to handle high voltages for the protection of equipment.

 A substation can be used to transform voltage levels or for rectification or to improve power factor.
 Based on service requirement, substations can be classified as:

-Substation used to step up or stepdown voltage level of AC power system for power distribution is commonly termed as transformer substation.
-Power substations are usually located near generating stations to increase the generated voltage for transmission of electric power over the long distances.
+Substations used to step up or step down the voltage level of an AC power system for power distribution are commonly termed as transformer substations.
+Power Substations are usually located near generating stations to increase the generated voltage level for transmission of electric power over the long distances.
 Distribution substations stepdown the voltage to a lower value according to consumer requirement.
-They are located near the center of load to feed the power to consumers.
+They are located near the load centers to feed power to consumers..

-These substations are used in DC transmission system to convert three phase alternating current to direct current and vice versa by deploying converters, harmonic filters, and synchronous condensers at sending and receiving end of transmission system.
+These substations are used in DC transmission system to convert three-phase AC Voltage to DC and vice versa by deploying converters, harmonic filters, and synchronous condensers at sending and receiving ends of transmission system.

 To compensate the power losses during the transmission of electric power, synchronous condenser is used as a power factor correction device.
 Substations which deploy the use of capacitor banks or synchronous condensers are known as power factor correction substations.